Setting Up Your Page Information/Content

 Because they tend to first look at the headline of a page, not at the top of the window.

-However, the Page Title plays an extremely important role.
+However, the Page Title plays a very important role.

-Search Engines give special emphasis to these words when ranking for relevance.
-And when they return search results to searchers, they display your Page Title, exactly the way you write it, as a link to your page.
+Search engines give special emphasis to these words when ranking for relevance.
+And when they return search results to searchers, they display your Page Title, exactly the way you write it, as the link to your page.

 See how the Page Title for this page on anguilla-beaches.com, "Top Cheap Anguilla Hotels and Accommodations," became a link?